-Get a Taste of Old-School Maine With a Road Trip on Route 1
+Get a Taste of Old-School Maine with a Road Trip on Route 1

-Maine’s most iconic eateries await.
+Maine’s tastiest eateries await.

 Let’s not beat around the lobster tail and get straight to the point: If you’re planning a proper road trip through Maine, there’s one way to go, and it’s Route 1.